Jueferu/Fresh/PROGRESS.md

 It's getting worse.

 Also fixed a small error i made when making the bot swap between 1v1 and 2v2 modes.

+# 8/4/2024

+I left him training during the night.
+He's now worse than before, just flipping around.

+I should return to a more stable version and try from there.